hmallen/lorenzbot/README.md

 Poloniex exchange trading bot

 TO DO:
-- Test everything so far
+- Test dynamic loop time
 - Add check for sell completion and create new collection only after!
 - Add base_price to csv log
-- Add check to make sure arguments passed to program aren't too extreme due to typo
+- Add function for loop time adjustment
-- Add handling for max trade limit
+- Add argument for minimum loop time (loop_time_min)

 LATER:
 - Add function for trade amount adjustment (?)
-- Add function for loop time adjustment (?)
+- Add handling for max trade limit

 IF TIME:
 - Add argument for product selection